kizitonwose/CountryPickerView/README.md

 ### Using the internal picker independently

-If for any reason you do not want to show the default view or have your own implementation for showing country information, you can still use the internal picker to allow your users select countries from the list by calling the function `showCountriesList(from: UIViewController)` on a `CountryPickerView` instance.
+If for any reason you do not want to show the default view or have your own implementation for showing country information, you can still use the internal picker to allow your users select countries from the list by calling the method `showCountriesList(from: UIViewController)` on a `CountryPickerView` instance.

 It's important to keep a field reference to the `CountryPickerView` instance else it will be garbage collected and any attempt to use it will result to a crash.